evangelions/Discord-User-App/README.md

 # Discord-User-App

 Script to replace your own messages with an App version of yourself.
-It allows authorized users to send App messages: the bot instantly deletes the original message and resends it via a webhook using the user's exact display name, avatar, and content (including multiple attachments).
+It allows authorized users to send App messages: the bot instantly deletes the original message and resends it via a webhook using the user's exact display name & pfp, (including multiple attachments).
 The result looks like a message sent by an "App" version of you.